 I heard a saying at a conference recently: “The man who builds mountains starts by carrying small stones.”
 There are 100,000 HSE workers.
 We can move a lot of small stones.
 100,000 small changes will lead to a tidal wave of change.

 I saw Samuel and his mother in the emergency department several months later.
 He gave me a rueful smile as he told me he was back on the pitch, playing midfield and showed me his bruised and swollen ankle.

 His mother took me aside.
-It hadn’t been easy and she was still having to remind herself to call her child Samuel rather than Samantha, to use male pronouns instead of female, but Samuel seemed happier, more present in himself.
+It hadn’t been easy, and she still had to remind herself to call her child Samuel rather than Samantha to use male pronouns instead of female, but Samuel seemed happier, more present in himself.
 His mother was so grateful that Samuel had felt he could tell me about his unhappiness but still felt wracked with guilt that he hadn’t been able to tell her, that it had taken a trip to the emergency department and an encounter with someone wearing a badge to make him feel he could talk.

 As they left, walking boot in place to support Samuel’s ankle, I saw Samuel’s mum touch him gently on the shoulder.
-He looked over his shoulder and caught my eye and smiled.
+He looked over his shoulder, caught my eye and smiled.

 Maycock P, Bryan A, Carr N and Kitching K. Supporting LGBT Lives: A study of the mental health and well-being of lesbian, gay, bisexual and transgender people.
 2009.
 Dublin: GLEN and BeLonGTo.